frida/frida-website/_i18n/en/_docs/javascript-api.md

 -   `not()`: makes a new NativePointer with this NativePointer's bits inverted

+-   `sign([key, data])`: makes a new NativePointer by taking this NativePointer's bits and adding pointer authentication bits, creating a signed pointer.
+This is a no-op if the current process does not support pointer authentication, returning this NativePointer instead of a new value.

+    Optionally, `key` may be specified as a string.
+Supported values are:
+    -   ia: The IA key, for signing code pointers.
+This is the default.
+    -   ib: The IB key, for signing code pointers.
+    -   da: The DA key, for signing data pointers.
+    -   db: The DB key, for signing data pointers.

+    The `data` argument may also be specified as a NativePointer/number-like value to provide extra data used for the signing, and defaults to `0`.

+-   `strip([key])`: makes a new NativePointer by taking this NativePointer's bits and removing its pointer authentication bits, creating a raw pointer.
+    This is a no-op if the current process does not support pointer authentication, returning this NativePointer instead of a new value.

+    Optionally, `key` may be passed to specify which key was used to sign the pointer being stripped.
+Defaults to `ia`.
+(See `sign()` for supported values.)

+-   `blend(smallInteger)`: makes a new NativePointer by taking this NativePointer's bits and blending them with a constant, which may in turn be passed to `sign()` as `data`.

 -   `equals(rhs)`: returns a boolean indicating whether `rhs` is equal to this one; i.e. it has the same pointer value